ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 1. The Client explicitly asks to leave the group, as defined in {{ssec-group-leaving}}.

 2. The node has been found compromised or is suspected so.
+The KDC is expected to determine that a group member has to be evicted either through its own means, or based on information that it obtains from a trusted source (e.g., an Intrusion Detection System, or an issuer of authentication credentials).
+Additional mechanics, protocols, and interfaces at the KDC that can support this are out of the scope of this document.

 3. The Client's authorization to be a group member with the current roles is not valid anymore, i.e., the access token has expired or has been revoked.
 If the AS provides token introspection (see {{Section 5.9 of RFC9200}}), the KDC can optionally use it and check whether the Client is still authorized.